stackforge/fuel-docs/pages/operations/upgrade/3040-install-seed.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The upgrade automation script allows upgrading a controller that exists in the original 6.1 environment.
-Select which controller you would like to upgrade and run the following command.
-Replace ``<NODE-ID>`` with the actual ID of 6.1 Controller you'd like to
+Select the controller with minimal ID out of all controllers deployed in the environment and run the following command.
+Make sure to replace ``<NODE-ID>`` with the actual ID of 6.1 Controller you'd like to
 upgrade: